Nandivarman III: Reign

-Nandivarman III, who was a powerful monarch, tried to reverse the decline that began in the reign of his father.
-He made an alliance with the Rashtrakutas and the Gangas and defeated the Pandyas at the Battle of Tellaru.
-He then pursued the retreating Pandyan army as far as the river Vaigai.
+Nandivarman III was born to the Pallava king Dantivarman and a Kadamba princess named Aggalanimati.
+His guru (teacher) was the well-known Digambara Jain monk Jinasena.
+He tried to reverse the decline that began in the reign of his father Dantivarman.
+Nandivarman III made an alliance with the Rashtrakutas and the Gangas to form a confederacy against the Pandyas.
+He defeated the Pandyas at the Battle of Tellaru in 830.
+He then pursued the retreating Pandyan army as far as the Vaigai river.
 The Pandyan king Srimara Srivallabha, however, recovered most of his territories and even defeated the Pallavas at Kumbakonam.